aagopsow/aagopsow.github.io/about/index.md

 as a labour economist for
 [RBC Economics](http://www.rbc.com/economics/).
 Please check us out!
 Of course, the usual disclaimer applies.
-These are my own thoughts and in no way necessarily reflects those of my employer.
+These are my own thoughts and in no way reflects the opinions of my employer.
 All errors are my own.